YezhouWang/CDC/README.md

-# FDC
+# CDC
-Description and documents of FDC
+Description and documents of connectivity distance corfficient (CDC).